About Receiverships

 What are the Hazards of Choosing the Wrong Receiver?

 There are many hazards from choosing an inexperienced or unqualified management company to act as a Receiver.
-For instance, distressed properties often need extensive renovations or have other deferred maintenance issues.
-Additionally, often times a property will have non-paying tenants, incomplete rent-rolls and poorly written leases.
-The most effective property receiver will display a thorough knowledge of the real estate industry and the understanding that each property is a unique, operating business requiring its own distinct receivership strategy.
+For example, distressed properties often have non-paying tenants, incomplete rent-rolls and poorly written leases and need extensive renovations or have other deferred maintenance issues.
+Hiring an effective property receiver like Northeast Property Group will ensure a thorough knowledge of the financial and facility needs that make up an effective receivership strategy, helping reposition the asset and maximizing cash flow for the lending institution or asset manager.

 CALL US TODAY FOR A PROPOSAL (860) 437-7005